How to Ride Cable Cars

-The Powell-Hyde and Powell-Mason lines stop at the Cable Car Museum, and the California Line stop at Mason Street is just three blocks north of the museum.
+The Powell-Hyde and Powell-Mason lines stop at the Cable Car Museum, and the California Line stop at Mason Street is just three blocks south of the museum.
 If you plan to visit the museum during the summer, we highly recommend you plan an alternate return trip.
 Cable cars get very crowded mid-route and you may not be able to get a ride back!

 2Find Your Stop

 Riders can board at any cable car turntable (the beginning/end of each route) or anywhere this brown and white stop sign is posted.
 The signs on Powell Street Cable Cars are color coded: the yellow signs will head towards Bay and Taylor streets, and the red signs will head towards Aquatic Park.

 Cable cars move quietly.
 Please be cautious, especially at night or in the fog.
 Stop, look and listen carefully before crossing cable car intersections.
 Please remember that the green "X" traffic signal is the “go ahead” signal for cable cars, not pedestrians.
 Listen for a bell ringing—it will be a cable car signaling its arrival.

 3Board & Pay

 Seating on cable cars is very limited.
 If you can, offer your seat to elderly or disabled riders if your car gets crowded!
 Riders may stand on the running boards and hang onto the outer poles as the car moves.
 Riders do so at their own risk.
 Do not lean out while standing on the running boards.
 Please be cautious and do not let go of the poles when the car is stopped if you plan to keep riding.